Contact Us Today (424) 372-3112

 Is there Proof Beyond a Reasonable Doubt?

-Some defendants know they are facing a jail sentence and will accept a plea bargain to resolve issue and avoid incarceration.
+Some defendants know they are facing a jail sentence and will accept a plea bargain to resolve the issue and avoid incarceration.

-Our attorneys will closely review all the specific details and evidence in your case to determine whether the allegations are sufficient to support the criminal charges.
+Our attorneys will closely review your case's specific details and evidence to determine whether the allegations sufficiently support the criminal charges.
+We will work closely with you to help you decide whether to accept the plea offer or take the case to a jury trial.

 What Are the Collateral Consequences?